ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 )
 ```

-For the final step (pinky promise!) we select the relevant information and convert them into a format that is easily understandable for our render engine:
+For the final step (pinky promise!) we select the relevant information and convert them into a format that is easily understandable for our rendering engine:

 ```sql
 SELECT